heroku/cnb-builder-images/README.md

 (CNB) builder images.

 A builder image is a packaged set of buildpacks, base images and a [`lifecycle`](https://github.com/buildpacks/lifecycle) binary that orchestrates the build.
-These builder images use Heroku's [stack images](https://github.com/heroku/stack-images) as their base.
+These builder images use Heroku's [base images](https://github.com/heroku/base-images) as their base.

 For more information, see: [What is a builder?](https://buildpacks.io/docs/concepts/#what-is-a-builder)